ahalajian/stutter_journal/README.md

 # Stutter Journal

 A React Native mobile application designed to help individuals who stutter track and manage their speech experiences.
-This app provides a platform for users to journal their stuttering moments and practice with words that they've struggled with in a fun manner.
+This app provides a platform for users to journal their stuttering moments and generate fun stories using words that they've stuttered on

 ## Features